MSUDataAnalytics/Archive/assets/FAQ.md

 To create a PDF, you have a few options.
 You could use `Word` or a similar program, and then export as a PDF.
 This is gross and if you do it you're officially not getting a job at Facebook.
 A better approach would be to use a simple and streamlined word processor like [`Atom`](https://atom.io) or [`Sublime Text`](https://www.sublimetext.com) and then figure out how to export a PDF from there.[^7]

 The associated code **must be saved within your GitHub page** and identified clearly.
 For example, if you are using `R`, then your final code for Lab 1 should be saved as `Lab1.r`.
 Please don't make us hunt for your code.

+If you are using a solution that produces something like a Jupyter noteboook (e.g., `R Markdown`) then we ask that you save the `R` code separately from the notebook file.
+This aids the TA in evaluation (and does not require that we put Anaconda on lots of different machines to run your code).

 [^7]: Both text editors (and many others) have easy solutions to that question, and it's a good way to learn a little more about a very important part of the production process.
 As the human in the production system, you should recognize that your value is in the generation of text characters by pressing mechanical keys with fingers.
 Computers can't (yet) do this.
 Accordingly, the screen you stare at while you complete this process is important, and you should get to know an editor like it is your best friend.
 But, you know, also make sure to go outside from time to time.